Trackpad not working: what to do

 8. Check your Mac for malware

-In some rare cases, trackpad not working may be a sign of having a Mac infected with malware.
-You can try and hunt down the infection manually by inspecting the Applications folder for strange apps, doing some detective work in Activity Monitor, and double-checking browser settings.
+In rare cases, a trackpad that does not work may be a sign of a Mac infected with malware.
+You can try to hunt down the infection manually by inspecting the Applications folder for strange apps, doing some detective work in Activity Monitor, and double-checking browser settings.
 However, the problem with malware is that these nasty threats are hard to detect, so using a specialist tool can be a real game-changer.

 Here's how to use this smart tool for Mac virus scan: